NetRun Help

 How your Code Runs

-NetRun's default mode is "Subroutine fragment".
+NetRun's default mode is "Inside a function".
 In this

 mode, the code you write becomes the center of a function named "foo";